 The coppery mesemb, as Malephora crocea is commonly known, is a South African plant enjoying a wide distribution in international horticulture.
-It is for instance found in the southwestern parts of the United States, where it serves as a groundcover in gardens and a firebreak plant, but also invaded as a weed causing some problems in coastal habitats.
+It is for instance found in the southwestern parts of the United States, where it serves as a groundcover in gardens and as a firebreak plant.
+It has also invaded as a weed causing some problems in coastal habitats.

 The leaves are soft, succulent and finger-like, more triangular in cross-section than cylindrical.
 Leaf surfaces are covered by a waxy layer.